sulus88/liftoff-assignments/P2-Project_Outline/README.md

 idea.
 ### Features
 Include Features here
-*User Account: Users can create accounts and log in (Authentication and authorization) *User-in this case the owner and the workers- can use a CRUD inventory system linked with an API.
-*Seach: Users can search for an item/category and view results.
-*Notifications: Users can set up and receive push notifications to maintain safety stock.
+*User Account: Users can create accounts and log in (Authentication and authorization), *User-in this case the owner and the workers- can use a CRUD inventory system linked with an API, *Seach: Users can search for an item/category and view results, *Notifications: Users can set up and receive push notifications to maintain safety stock.
 ### Technologies
 Include Technologies here
-JavaScript and Angular -for Font End
+JavaScript and Angular -for Font End,
-Java -for Back End
+Java -for Back End,
-SpringBoot as the Framework
+SpringBoot as the Framework,
 MySQL as database
 ### What I'll Have to Learn
 Include what you will need to learn here